jadehamel/SuperSimpleChatgptAgent/README.md

-# Super simple Javascript ChatGPT Agent
+# Super simple Javascript A.I.
+Agent
-A one page html document with all the code need to customize your own ChatGPT agent
+A unique document (HTML, Javascript CSS) containing all the code needed to customize your own ChatGPT agent
+- No external librabry
+- Test your settings directly into the UI
+- ChatGpt and Llama supported

 ### Demo